BOARD OF DIRECTORS

 Gabriela Leija

-Gabriela Leija joined the Federal Defender Services of Wisconsin team in November of 2016.
-Gabriela’s passion for criminal defense began over a decade ago.
-She has served the indigent population of Milwaukee as a legal assistant, client services specialist, and finally as an attorney for the Wisconsin State Public Defender’s Office.
+Defense attorney at the Federal Defender Services of Wisconsin since 2016.
+Gabriela Leija's passion for criminal defense began over a decade ago.
+She has served the indigent population of Milwaukee as a legal assistant, client services specialist, and an attorney for the Wisconsin State Public Defender’s Office.
 She is a 2014 graduate of Marquette University Law School.

-Gabriela Leija joined the Federal Defender Services of Wisconsin team in November of 2016.
-Gabriela’s passion for criminal defense began over a decade ago.
-She has served the indigent population of Milwaukee as a legal assistant, client services specialist, and finally as an attorney for the Wisconsin State Public Defender’s Office.
+Defense attorney at the Federal Defender Services of Wisconsin since 2016.
+Gabriela Leija's passion for criminal defense began over a decade ago.
+She has served the indigent population of Milwaukee as a legal assistant, client services specialist, and an attorney for the Wisconsin State Public Defender’s Office.
 She is a 2014 graduate of Marquette University Law School.

 Edgar Lin